wanderwallet/embed-api/README.md

 - fetchRecoveryKeyShares
 - deleteRecoveryKeyShare (just mark it as deleted?)

-- fetchExports
+- fetchWalletExports
-- deleteExport (just mark it as deleted?)
+- deleteWalletExport? (just mark it as deleted?)

+- fetchWalletRecoveries
+- reportWalletRecovery?
+- reportWalletRecovery?

+- fetchWalletActivations
+- reportWalletActivation?
+- deleteWalletActivation?